Going For Gold: How Olympic Advertising Sticks The Landing Every Time.

 Advertising Campaigns That Capture The Olympic Spirit Are The Gold Standard.

-The ad tackles the critical topic of mental health in sports, particularly relevant to Biles’s experiences during the Tokyo 2020 Olympics.
+The ad tackles the topic of mental health in sports, particularly relevant to Biles’s experiences during the Tokyo 2020 Olympics.
 It promotes self-care and mental well-being by showcasing the idea that taking a pause can be a powerful and necessary step.

 “Pause Is Power” uses visuals that highlight Biles in various training scenarios and life moments, juxtaposed in a moment of reflection while performing a gymnastics routine.
 The imagery communicates that strength doesn’t always mean pushing through; sometimes, it means recognizing when to step back, reinforcing the Olympic spirit, which values resilience, determination and the courage to confront personal challenges.